 Level Two Civil Unrest

 This level of civil unrest is also focused on a single area.
-However, in this case the rioters and protesters have deliberately targeted a specific mark to impose maximum disruption.
+However, in this case, the rioters and protesters have deliberately targeted a specific mark to impose maximum disruption.
 It is the most common civil unrest in America, today.
-Level two unrest is usually planned or semi-planed and it involves looting in most of the cases.
-Gangs organize over the social media and target specific businesses or areas of interest.
+Level two unrest is usually planned or semi-planned and it involves looting in most of the cases.
+Gangs organize with the help of social media and target specific businesses or areas of interest.
 The target is chosen deliberately and even though it is focused in one area, it will disrupt normal life in a whole region.
 Police response is harsh, but it requires a much more precise coordination and force deployment as gangs go for one or more targets at the same time, to create confusion.
 It can become deadly for persons owning the targeted business or for the people working there.

 Level Three Civil Unrest

 The level three of civil unrest is the one that causes disruption at state or regional level.
 In the past two years, if you’ve followed the media, you’ve probably noticed the tendency to promote a race war.
-Racisms and power abuse it is the main argument that causes a level three civil unrest.
+Racisms and power abuse it is the primary argument that causes a level three civil unrest.
 Fergusson, Missouri is probably the best example for level three.

 For this level of civil unrest, the original cause or location of the trouble doesn’t matter; everyone in the region is affected.
-Some of the effects of a level three civil unrest include travel restriction, mass arrests, road blocks and other harsh “emergency” restrictions.
+Some of the effects of a level three civil unrest include travel restriction, mass arrests, roadblocks and other harsh “emergency” restrictions.
 Police response can be brutal and there is an impressive amount of forces being deployed, all in an effort to control the situation.
 It can affect you directly and the only safe option for you and your family is to hunker down in your own house.